-.
-The UPPER subwatershed drains undisturbed forest and is sampled at point FG1; the LOWER_QUARRY subwatershed is sampled at FG2 and includes the forest and quarry between FG1 and FG2; the LOWER_VILLAGE subwatershed is sampled at FG3 and drains undisturbed forest and the village between FG2 and FG3 (Figure 1; Table 1).
-FG3 is also the watershed outlet for the TOTAL watershed.

-3.1.1.
-Calculation of SSYEV

-SSY during individual storm events (SSYEV) were calculated for each sample location by integrating continuous estimates of SSY, calculated from measured or modeled water discharge (Q) and measured or modeled suspended sediment concentration (SSC) (Duvert et al., 2012):

-Storm events can be defined by precipitation (Hicks, 1990) or discharge parameters (Duvert et al., 2012), and the method used to identify storm events on the hydrograph can significantly influence the analysis of SSYEV (Gellis, 2013).
-Due to the large number of storm events and the prevalence of complex storm events recorded at the study site, we used a digital filter signal processing technique (Nathan and McMahon, 1990) in the R-statistical package EcoHydRology (Fuka et al., 2014).
-Spurious events were sometimes identified due to instrument noise, so only events with quickflow for at least one hour and peak flow greater than 10% of baseflow were included (See Appendix C for example).
+Storm events can be defined by precipitation (Hicks, 1990) or discharge data (Duvert et al., 2012), and the method used to identify storm events can significantly influence the analysis of SSYEV (Gellis, 2013).
+Due to the large number of storm events and the prevalence of complex storm events observed at the study site, we used a digital filter signal processing technique (Nathan and McMahon, 1990) in the R-statistical package EcoHydRology (Fuka et al., 2014), which separates the hydrograph into quickflow, or direct surface or subsurface runoff that occurs during storms, and baseflow or delayed flow.
+Quickflow and baseflow components are not well defined in terms of hydorologic flowpath; here we use the separation operationally to define storm events.
+Spurious events were sometimes identified due to instrument noise, so only events with quickflow lasting at least one hour and peak quickflow greater than 10% of baseflow were included (See Appendix C for example).

-3.1.2.
+The subwatersheds were nested (Figure 1), so SSYEV from subwatersheds was calculated as follows: SSYEV from the Upper subwatershed, draining undisturbed forest, was sampled at FG1; SSYEV from the Lower_Quarry subwatershed, draining undisturbed forest and the quarry between FG1 and FG2, was calculated as the difference between SSYEV measured at FG1 and FG2; SSYEV from the Lower_Village subwatershed, which drains undisturbed forest and the village between FG2 and FG3, was calculated as the difference between SSYEV measured at FG2 and FG3; the Lower subwatershed, which drains undisturbed forest, the quarry, and village between FG1 and FG3, was calculated as the difference between SSYEV measured at FG1 and FG3.
+SSYEV from the Total watershed was measured at FG3 (Figure 1; Table 1).

+3.2.2.
 SSY from disturbed and undisturbed portions of subwatersheds

-Land cover in the LOWER subwatersheds includes both undisturbed and human-disturbed surfaces.
+Land cover in the Lower subwatersheds (Lower_Quarry and Lower_Village) includes both undisturbed forest and human-disturbed surfaces (Table 1).
 SSYEV from disturbed areas only was estimated as: